bromleygallery/grandroombromleygallery/_pages/bromley/experiences/social.md

 cover_image: "/assets/images/Broomly Social Experience Cover.jpg"
 page_title: Social Events
 text_below_page_title: >-
-  Celebrate a milestone or reflect on the achievement of a loved one in the one of the city’s most unique venues.
-Whatever the cause for celebration, we have the space to spotlight your most treasured moments.
+  At Bromley Gallery, we offer an extraordinary venue for celebrating milestones and cherishing the accomplishments of your loved ones.
+No matter the reason for your celebration, we have the perfect space to showcase your most treasured moments.

-  Whether it be an intimate affair for a small group of friends or family or a festive occasion shared with many, our team can help create a flawless celebration.
-Choose from a seated (up to 150 guests) or cocktail style (up to 300 guests) event with mouthwatering menus served with delicate precision to meet your unique requirements.
+  Whether you're planning an intimate gathering with a small group of friends and family or a joyous occasion shared with many, our dedicated team is here to ensure a flawless celebration.
+Our talented culinary team will craft mouthwatering menus with delicate precision, tailored to meet your unique requirements.

+  Let us create an unforgettable social event that reflects your style and honours the significance of the occasion.
+Experience the unparalleled ambiance and exceptional service at Bromley Gallery, where your most cherished moments will shine.
 button_text: enquire now
-button_link: '#'
+button_link: '/bromley/contact/#contact-form-cta'

 ---